 You will also be subject to certain provisions under the Alberta Transportation Safety Board prior to the re-instatement of your license, such as driving with an ignition interlock device in your vehicle for 1-year.

 If you are convicted of a second alcohol or drug related driving offence, you may be sentenced to a term of 30 days imprisonment if the crown proceeds by way of greater punishment.
 After that, subsequent offences result in 120 days’ imprisonment, again, if the crown elects to proceed by way of greater punishment.
 You will also face a minimum 1-year driving prohibition and a fine with each conviction.
 However, it is important to know that generally if your previous related offence was longer than 5 years ago, the crown will only seek the minimum fine and driving prohibition, and not ask for jail time.

-Call me, Susan Karpa, an experienced criminal lawyer.
+Call me, Susan Karpa, an experienced IMPAIRED DRIVING lawyer.

 These harsher penalties reflect the zero-tolerance approach in our Canadian society to these types of offences.
 This is why the help of a seasoned criminal lawyer like me is vital.
 I can work towards trying to avoid a conviction for you altogether.

 The provisions of the Criminal Code relating to alcohol and drug related driving are complex.
 These kinds of cases are serious and intricate, and involve many technical aspects relating to investigation and prosecution.